 The project was funded by the Dutch Research Council (NWO), the Dutch company i-Optics, the European Foundation for the Study of Diabetes (EFSD), the Chinese Diabetes Society, the EU Marie Curie project, the Chinese Scholarship Council and family support.

-The He Vision Group in Shenyang, Northest China, is founded by prof. Wei He.
+The He Vision Group in Shenyang, Northeast China, is founded by prof. Wei He.
 Since then, prof. He has established 30 He Eye Specialist Hospitals and 26 He Eye Clinics with more than one million outpatients every year.
-Prof. He has been awarded the Vision Excellence Award 2020 by the IAPB, the International Agency for the prevention of Blindness.
+Prof. He has received many awards.
+Recently he has been awarded the Vision Excellence Award 2020 by the IAPB, the International Agency for the Prevention of Blindness.

 Introducing the RetinaCheck project in Beijing to (from left to right) mr. Aart Jacobi (Dutch Ambassador in Beijing), mrs. Edith Schippers (Dutch Minister of Health, Welfare and Sport) and mr. Jeroen Cameraat (CEO i-Optics Inc., the company that gave us the major funding).

 In 2013 prof. Wei He and I signed the agreement for Retinacheck in Beijing, observed by mrs. Jet Bussemaker (Dutch Minister of Education, Culture and Science, and the presidents of the Dutch Science Foundation and the Dutch Academy of Sciences.
 We received generous funding from the Dutch Research Council NWO.